Global stocks pull back as acrimonious U.S. debate stokes caution

 CONTESTED RESULT

 The presidential debate yielded no clear winner and barely moved the needle in betting markets, which project a narrow Biden victory.
-Odds maker Smarkets slightly lowered Trump’s chance of re-election to 40% after the debate, compared with 42% beforehand.
+Odds maker Smarkets slightly lowered Trump’s chance of re-election to 40% after the debate from 42% beforehand.

 But as the election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result is unclear on polling day.